 Every year, Thanksgiving at my house is the same: Try to cram a huge turkey, a ton of side dishes and a few too many cooks in the kitchen.
 It’s practically a recipe for a hilarious holiday rom-com!
-This year, we might try something different to save our oven space and sanity: deep-fried turkey.
+This year, we might try a different method than roasting turkey to save our oven space and sanity: deep-fried turkey.
 You’ve probably heard of it before, but haven’t dared to try it.
 Rest assured, it makes a great bird and only requires a few extras and some safety precautions.

 Before we get started, we really want to stress that deep-frying a turkey is not without risk.
 As a former restaurant chef, I can tell you first-hand that hot oil burns fast and hot.
 Before you decide to deep fry your turkey, make sure you’re ready to be safe and responsible.
 That means no drinking and frying, as well as reading through our beginner’s deep-frying guide.

 Read through the manufacturer’s manual that came with your deep fryer (yes, the whole thing).
 You should also read through the process before getting started so you fully understand every step before jumping in.
 That being said, when done right, fried turkey is downright delicious.

 Follow along to learn our best tips for how to fry turkey.